-Spring: Soccer OR Frisbee, Flag Football, Tennis, Foosball, Softball, Charles River Run (1.5-mile race) Capture the Flag
+Spring: Soccer OR Flag Football, Ultiamate Frisbee, Table Tennis, Tennis, Softball, Charles River Run (1.8-mile race)

 Yard Athletic Council

-The student group that oversees the Frosh IMs program is the Yard Athletic Council (YAC).
+The student group that oversees the IMs program is the Yard Athletic Council (YAC).
 Following an application and interview process in early September, the leadership team of the program selects a member from each dorm to represent that building on the council.
 The most successful YAC reps are those who love sports, but who are also extremely organized, comfortable knocking on doors, and enthusiastic for the program.
-This year’s YAC reps can be found on the Frosh IMs webpage.
+This year’s YAC reps can be found on the First-Year IMs Facebook page.
 If you are interested in applying for the YAC, contact Director of First-Year Intramurals Tom Hamel.